nicolejkeeney/ml-extreme-precip/README.md

 # ml-extreme-precip

-This project attempts to reproduce the analysis performed in Davenport & Diffenbaugh (2021) for the state of Colorado, using both a Random Forest and a Convolutional Neural Network.
-The goal is to predict extreme precipitation, where extreme precipitation is defined by precipitation that exceeds the 95th percentile of daily precipitation.
+This project builds on the analysis performed in Davenport & Diffenbaugh (2021) to understand the atmospheric circulation patterns leading to extreme precipitation, using a convolutional neural network.

 ## Input data
 *Features*: [NCEP-NCAR Renanalysis-1](https://psl.noaa.gov/data/gridded/data.ncep.reanalysis.html)